projectmesa/mesa/docs/migration_guide.md

 ## Mesa 3.0
 <!-- TODO small introduction-->

-The development of this deprecation guide is tracked in [Issue #2233](https://github.com/projectmesa/mesa/issues/2233).
+_This guide is a work in progress.
+The development of it is tracked in [Issue #2233](https://github.com/projectmesa/mesa/issues/2233)._

 ### Reserved and private variables
 <!-- TODO: Update this section based on https://github.com/projectmesa/mesa/discussions/2230 -->